brother-bie/transitus/README.md

 transitus
 =========

-A framework for deserialising Sitecore item files
+A library for deserialising Sitecore item files into strongly typed objects